wrschneider/wrschneider.github.io/_posts/2016-12-23-insert-vs-dataflow.md

 ---
 layout: post
-title: SSIS data flow vs. insert/select
+title: SSIS data flow vs. insert-select
 ---

 To transform data within a single SQL Server, with source and target data in the same database, it is probably faster to use an `INSERT` statement than a SSIS data flow task.